 - Changing an International Driving License to a Thai Driving License

-- How Many Days Does It Take?
+- How Many Days Does It Take to Get a Thai Driving License?

 - When Should I Visit the Department of Land Transport?